okayzed/get-good-with-vim/README.md

 ### on speed

+the bottleneck in your editing should be the speed of your brain, followed by the speed of your typing.

 your fingers should move as little as possible and stay anchored to the homerow (f and j keys specifically) to save time. the mouse is the productivity killer.

-the bottleneck in your editing should be the speed of your brain, followed by the speed of your typing.

-get your programming workflow to have an immediate feedback loop - every second spent waiting is a second lost
+get your programming workflow to have an immediate feedback loop - every second spent waiting is a second lost. use something like [entr](http://www.entrproject.org/) to automatically re-run commands when your code changes

 use a terminal window manager like tmux so there is no need for a mouse to move between running processes